Project Name: Data Justice for Pittsburgh’s Black Neighborhoods (Pittsburgh, PA)

 Data Justice for Pittsburgh’s Black Neighborhoods aims to help residents in Black communities that have been harmed by residential segregation and disinvestment in the City of Pittsburgh gain tools to improve the quality of housing and the built environment.
 The goal of Data Justice for Pittsburgh’s Black Neighborhoods is to ensure that members of the Black community have a meaningful participatory role in the design of public data systems that will help redress environmental injustices.

-The City of Pittsburgh will work with the Black Equity Coalition to build meaningful community participation into City data governance practices, allowing public agencies to be held accountable for their use of data and technology.
+The City of Pittsburgh is working with the Black Equity Coalition to build meaningful community participation into City data governance practices, allowing public agencies to be held accountable for their use of data and technology.
 Community involvement in data governance will also help to ensure that sufficient resources are devoted to producing and sharing high-quality data and documentation that can be used to address environmental challenges that disproportionately impact Black communities in Pittsburgh.

 Data literacy training workshops for data stewards designed by the Black Equity Coalition and the Western Pennsylvania Regional Data Center will increase understanding of how power imbalances in data systems perpetuate structural racism and harm members of Black communities.
 Participation in these workshops will also prepare community leaders to engage in data governance processes.